Cloud-CV/EvalAI/docs/source/contribution.rst

 Finding something to work on
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The issue tracker of EvalAI a good place to start.
+The issue tracker of EvalAI is a good place to start.
 If you find something
 that interests you, comment on the thread and we’ll help get you
 started.